Casey Hayward: 2012

-The Green Bay Packers finished first in the NFC North with an 11–5 record and received a playoff berth.
+The Green Bay Packers finished the 2012 NFL season first in the NFC North with an 11–5 record and received a playoff berth.
 On January 5, 2013, Hayward played in his first career playoff game and collected four solo tackles in the 24–10 win against the Minnesota Vikings in the NFC Wildcard game.
 The Packers were defeated 45–31 by the San Francisco 49ers the following game.
 Hayward earned the highest overall grade of any slot corner ever graded by Pro Football Focus.

 2013

-Defensive coordinator Dom Capers and cornerbacks coach Joe Whitt Jr. held an open competition to name the starting cornerbacks for the regular season.
-Davon House, Tramon Williams, Sam Shields, and Hayward all competed for the starting roles.
+Defensive coordinator Dom Capers and cornerbacks coach Joe Whitt Jr. held an open competition between Hayward, Davon House, Tramon Williams, Sam Shields, Micah Hyde, and Jarrett Bush for a spot as a starting cornerback.
 He fell behind in training camp following a hamstring injury that sidelined him for two weeks.
 Head coach Mike McCarthy named Hayward the third cornerback behind Williams and Shields to begin the regular season.